 - [user] replied

-After all the comments and replies are obtained, it clicks any and all See More links.
+After all the comments and replies are obtained, it clicks any and all See Translation and See More links.

 It finds links to click by querying on CSS style names and is thus language independent, but see the Warnings ahead.